B: Banu - Barker

 We have matches for heavyweight Rudi Barbu between 1933 and 1936, said to be the heavyweight champion of Romania.
 Wins over Dave Armstrong and George Clarke suggest he was a wrestler of considerable ability.We have matches for heavyweight Rudi Barbu between 1933 and 1936, said to be the heavyweight champion of Romania.
 Wins over Dave Armstrong and George Clarke suggest he was a wrestler of considerable ability.

-Alan Bardouille (Banana Kid, Kid Chocolate)
+Alan Bardouille (Also known as Banana Kid, Kid Chocolate)

 The twenty-something paid his wrestling dues under the name Alan Bardouille until he found more widespread fame as Kid Chocolate.
 Whatever his guise (the appalling Banana Kid was another) we considered him a pretty class act from the first time we saw him, which was in the late 1960s.